sveawebpay/php-integration/README.md

 You should have received the above credentials from Svea when creating a service account.
 If not, please contact your Svea account manager.

 ### 1.4 Using your account credentials with the package <a name="i1-4"></a>
 The WebPay and WebPayAdmin entrypoint methods all require a config object when called.
-The easiest way to get such an object is to use the SveaService::getDefaultConfig() method.
+The easiest way to get such an object is to use the ConfigurationService::getDefaultConfig() method.
 Per default, it returns a config object with the Svea test account credentials as used by the integration package test suite.

 In order to use your own account credentials, either edit the config_test.php or config_prod.php file (depending on the desired environment) with your actual account credentials, or implement the ConfigurationProvider interface in a class of your own -- your implementation could for instance fetch the needed credentials from a database in place of the config files.